descawed/galsdk/README.md

   FMVs are available to view depends on which disc you created the project from, although you can manually copy the FMVs from other discs into the appropriate directory in the project if you want to have them all available.
 - **Voice** - This tab allows you to listen to the game's spoken dialogue.
 Like the Movie tab, there is no export option in the UI, but playing a voice recording will create a copy in .wav format in \<project dir>/voice.
-This tab will currently always be empty for the Japanese version.

 ## CLI utilities
 galsdk also comes with a number of CLI tools for manipulating the game's files.
 Since the editor is currently read-only,